blurridge/foodMenu/README.md

 ## Context
 This personal project is a practice regarding the concepts of linked lists.
-This is in line with the current course that I'm taking which is Data Structures and Algorithms
+This is in line with the current course that I'm taking which is Data Structures and Algorithms.

 ## Goals
 1. Create a linked list of possible combo food to be added to a meal along with a main food product.